allankp/pytest-testrail/README.md

                         Do not publish results of "blocked" testcases in TestRail
-  --tr-skip-missing     Skip test cases that are not present in testrun
+  --tr-skip-missing     Skip test cases that are not present in testrun --tr-milestone-id     Identifier of milestone to be assigned to run
 ```